TypeStrong/ts-loader/README.md

 If you'd like to see a simple setup take a look at [our simple example](examples/fork-ts-checker/).
 For a more complex setup take a look at our [more involved example](examples/react-babel-karma-gulp).

-If you'd like to make things even faster still (I know, right?) then you might want to consider using ts-loader with [happypack](https://github.com/amireh/happypack) which speeds builds by parallelising work.
-(This should be used in combination with [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin) for typechecking.)
-If you'd like to see a simple setup take a look at [our simple example](examples/happypack/).
-For a more complex setup take a look at our [more involved example](examples/react-babel-karma-gulp-happypack).

-There is a "webpack-way" of parallelising builds.
-Instead of using happypack you can use ts-loader with [thread-loader](https://github.com/webpack-contrib/thread-loader) and [cache-loader](https://github.com/webpack-contrib/cache-loader) in combination.
-(Again, this should be used in combination with [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin) for typechecking.)
-If you'd like to see a simple setup take a look at [our simple example](examples/thread-loader/).
-For a more complex setup take a look at our [more involved example](examples/react-babel-karma-gulp-thread-loader).
+### Parallelising Builds

+It's possible to parallelise your builds.
+Historically this was useful from a performance perspective with webpack 2 / 3.
+[With webpack 4+ there appears to be significantly less benefit and perhaps even cost.](https://blog.johnnyreilly.com/2018/12/you-might-not-need-thread-loader.html)

+There's two ways to achieve this: [happypack](https://github.com/amireh/happypack) and [thread-loader](https://github.com/webpack-contrib/thread-loader).
+Both should be used in combination with [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin) for typechecking.)

 To read more, look at [this post](https://medium.com/webpack/typescript-webpack-super-pursuit-mode-83cc568dea79) by [@johnny_reilly](https://twitter.com/johnny_reilly) on the webpack publication channel.

 If you'd like find out further ways to improve your build using the watch API then take a look at [this post](https://medium.com/@kenneth_chau/speeding-up-webpack-typescript-incremental-builds-by-7x-3912ba4c1d15) by [@kenneth_chau](https://twitter.com/kenneth_chau).
-To see an example setup that Ken generously contributed take a look [here](examples/fast-incremental-builds).

 ### Installation